WNRN-FM

+WNRN has an adult album alternative radio format.
+It is the only member of National Public Radio based in Charlottesville, and carries NPR's daily music program, World Cafe, as well as locally produced specialty music shows on weekends.

-WNRN has a network of rebroadcasters and FM translators around Virginia.
+WNRN has a network of rebroadcasters and FM translators around Virginia, covering the Shenandoah Valley from Roanoke to Harrisonburg as well as Richmond, Williamsburg and Hampton Roads.
 It holds periodic fundraisers on the air to support the station and network.
-The main station has an effective radiated power (ERP) of 320 watts, with its transmitter off Carter's Mountain Trail in Charlottesville.
+The main station has an effective radiated power of 320 watts, with its transmitter at the Carter's Mountain antenna farm in Charlottesville.